MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - Does not require a separate installation and maintenance
 - Cannot be disabled.

-**Don't use** the built-in Office labeling client if you need features provided only by the classic or unified labeling clients, such as the Information Protection bar under the ribbon.
+**Don't use** the built-in Office labeling client if you need features provided only the Azure Information Protection clients, such as the Information Protection bar under the ribbon.
 This bar provides easier label selection and visibility.

 ### Azure Information Protection unified labeling client

 The unified labeling client requires a Windows computer, and enables you to share labels and policy settings that can also be used by macOS, iOS, and Android.

-**Don't use** the unified labeling client if the current unified labeling features not meet your business requirements, or if you have configured labels in the Azure portal that you haven't yet [migrated to the unified labeling store](../configure-policy-migrate-labels.md).
+**Don't use** the unified labeling client if you have configured labels in the Azure portal that you haven't yet [migrated to the unified labeling store](../configure-policy-migrate-labels.md).

 ### Azure Information Protection classic client